-Students requesting accommodations, academic adjustments, and/or auxiliary aids must provide written documentation to the Services for Student with Disabilities office on the Brighton Campus or to the Student Engagement Center on the Downtown Campus.
+Students requesting accommodations, academic adjustments, and/or auxiliary aids must provide written documentation to the Office of Disability Services on the Brighton Campus or to the Student Engagement Center on the Downtown Campus.
 Services cannot be provided for a student who does not provide the necessary documentation.

 All requests for accommodations should be made at least 30 days in advance of the need.
 Once documentation is submitted, it will be reviewed in the order it is received, therefore, all requests should be made as early as possible.

 Documentation must be written by a licensed or credentialed examiner; which includes a diagnostic statement identifying the disability; a description of the diagnostic methodology; a description of the current functional limitations; a description of the expected duration and progression of the condition; and a rationale and justification for all requested accommodations.